Fritos121/Codon-Usage-IDRs/README.md

 ## Other Software Used

-VSL2 - Used to predict protein disorder. (installation below)
+VSL2 - Used to predict protein disorder (Installation instructions below).

 [Jupyter Notebook](https://jupyter.org/install) - Used to visualize and analyze data.